Control in Online Experiments

 2. Your ethics committee might not like this at all!
 We’re now collecting personally identifying data and collecting data that isn’t necessarily relevant to the task.
 In terms of security, a good rule of thumb is to collect the minimum data possible.
 This goes against that rule of thumb.

-3. You will now have to watch and listen to all these files (it can’t be automated), and you might regret your choice especially when there are better and more automated ways to achieve the same results.
+3. You will now have to watch and listen to all these files, and you might regret your choice, especially when there are better and more automated ways to achieve the same results.
 Read on!

 Piloting and pre-registering is the way to go